wstfu711/leetcode-daily/README.md

 - 2024 8/15 860.
 Lemonade Change
 - 2024 8/15 114.
 Flatten Binary Tree to Linked List
 - 2024 8/16 624.
 Maximum Distance in Arrays
+- 2024 8/16 2522.
+Partition String Into Substrings With Values at Most K